Manoj13-coder/calculator-demo/README.md

 Here are some examples of other features -

-- Add other buttons used for calculator
+- Add more buttons which are usually used in calculator
 - Do calculation when “3	+ 3 +” is pressed
 - Display history of calculation
 - Use class to organize your code